petecliff/org-formation-cli/docs/access-denied.md

 It could be that the `OrganizationAccountAccessRole` is missing. please log into the account and create the Role manually.
 There is a CloudFormation template at the bottom of this page.

-#### I created the account in the AWS Organizations console

-It could be that you used a non-default name for the  `OrganizationAccountAccessRole`.
-Please log into the account and create the Role manually.
-There is a CloudFormation template at the bottom of this page.

-If you feel it is important to support non-default role names for cross account access, let me know in [the issues](https://github.com/OlafConijn/AwsOrganizationFormation/issues).

 #### CloudFormation template to create the OrganizationAccountAccessRole

 **Note**: if you copied the `DenyChangeOfOrgRoleSCP` Policy from the [example organization](../examples/organization.yml) to your organization, make sure you temporarily detach it.
 Otherwise CloudFormation will fail with an `explicit deny`.